sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 ## Limitations

-The mapping between Performance Log Events and CloudWatch metrics is defined in the `cwagentconfig` configmap in the `amazon-cloudwatch` namespace.
+The mapping between performance log events and CloudWatch metrics is defined in the `cwagentconfig` configmap in the `amazon-cloudwatch` namespace.
 That configmap is customized here in the file `sas-prom-cwagentconfig.yaml`.
 The dimentions (labels in Prometheus) available in the metrics is less flexible